 This will add 1/4” (0.25”) to your overall image area, on both dimensions.
 Below are some example layout files incorporating our templates available in our Product Templates section.

-Bleed is the extended image area of your print job, that prevents unprinted paper from showing on the edges of your finished job.
-We require an 1/8” (0.125”) bleed, on all projects.
+Bleed is the extended image area of your print job, that prevents the unprinted paper from showing on the edges of your finished job.
+We require a 1/8” (0.125”) bleed, on all projects.

 3.Why is bleed important?